List of television series canceled before airing an episode: S

 A two-hour reality television special planned for broadcast by Fox.
 The special was set to air on June 7, 2004, although it was abruptly shelved only eleven days before its intended broadcast.
 The special depicted two straight men in competition for a $50,000 reward over who could pass themselves off as the more convincing gay man.
 In addition to competing in daily challenges, the two contestants were required to move into separate lofts with gay roommates, come out to their best friends, and socialize at gay nightclubs.
-According to executive producer Ray Giuliani, the media monitoring organization GLAAD played a significant role in the special's cancellation.
+According to executive producer Ray Giuliani, the LGBTQ+ media monitoring organization GLAAD played a significant role in the special's cancelation.